 Just be forewarned: Halloween remains controversial in France.
 Some view the holiday as an encroachment of American culture, while others see it as a great excuse to dress up and party.
 Although traditions like trick-or-treating haven’t really taken hold, and Halloween parties in bars and clubs have more people in chambray than costume, its still possible to tap into the Halloween spirit.

-Disneyland Paris
+1. Disneyland Paris Halloween

 Disneyland Paris, 77777 Marne-la-Vallée

 For those of you who are totally desperate, Disneyland Paris is fully decked-out with pumpkins, ghosts and other Halloween-y decorations throughout the month of October.
 Geared towards kids, the Disney ambiance offers probably the closest thing to the American Halloween vibe that you’ll find in France.
-The theme park hosts several special Fiendish festivals from October 29-31st, filled with villains and ghouls.
+The theme park hosts several special Fiendish festivals from October 1-November 1, filled with villains and ghouls.
 The park stays in Halloween-mode until November 6th.

-Parc Asterix
+2. Parc Asterix Halloween

 Parc Asterix, 60128 Plailly

-Château de Brézé
+3. Château de Brézé Halloween

 Château de Brézé, 2 Rue du Château, 49260 Brézé

-Chalindrey Witch Festival (Fête des Sorcières)
+4. Chalindrey Witch Festival (Fête des Sorcières)

 Fort du Cognelot, 52600 Chalindrey

-Home to 16th-century witch hunts and a fort known as “Devil’s Point”, the northeastern town of Chalindrey traditionally celebrates Halloween with a weekend-long witch festival.
+Home to 16th-century witch hunts and a fort known as “Devil’s Point,” the northeastern town of Chalindrey traditionally celebrates Halloween with a weekend-long witch festival.
 Festivities begin on Saturday night with a haunting Celtic dance, followed throughout the weekend by film screenings, face-painting stalls, and costume competitions.

-Halloween Party in Limoges
+5. Halloween Party in Limoges

 Since 1996, Limoges has staged an annual Halloween parade or centre ville party.
 Ghosts, goblins, and ghouls carry candlelit pumpkins through the streets, attracting around 30,000 visitors each year.
 Local restaurants, cafes, and bars join the festivities, with costume parties partout and bonbons for little visitors.
-There’s an underground creepy tour, a haunted house and more.

-The Catacombs
+6. The Paris Catacombs

 1 Avenue du Colonel Henri Rol-Tanguy, 75014 Paris